vchong/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

 Pay attention to section key-name-hint, This point to the path of key  generated before.
 Before we build FIT image, kernel image , FDT blob and ramdisk should be prepared.
 Details configure information depends on your own board, you need to select load address
 and entry address for each sub image.
-Build FIT image and signed the dtb file for Uboot as below:
+Build FIT image and signed the dtb file for U-boot as below:

     $ cp fvp-psci-gicv2.dtb atf_psci_public.dtb
     $ mkimage -D "-I dts -O dtb -p 2000" -f kernel.its -k <path_to_key> -K atf_psci_public.dtb -r image.fit